Predator Free 2050 Limited is currently looking to activate seven large landscape projects from our initial expressions of interest process.

 - The necessary information should be distilled in to no more than 4-6 pages.
 Maps and images showing the scale of the landscape project should also be included.

-PF 2050 is not bound to accept any particular response received and may or may not choose to proceed to a RFP process.
+PF2050 Limited is not bound to accept any particular response received and may or may not choose to proceed to a RFP process.

-PF2050 will continue to work with the proposers of high potential projects not successful in the first round of funding for possible future investment support.
+PF2050 Limited will continue to work with the proposers of high potential projects not successful in the first round of funding for possible future investment support.